ajasmin/telus_usage_android_widget/README.md

  - Error-Report-Downloader/

-      Client app for retriving the reports stored on App Engine
+      Client app for retrieving the reports stored on App Engine

 All of these include an Eclipse project.